ichaouch/rhino-pipeline/README.md

 Ondov BD, Bergman NH, and Phillippy AM.
 Interactive metagenomic visualization in a Web browser.
 BMC Bioinformatics.
 2011 Sep 30; 12(1):385.

+Wick R. Filtlong, quality filtering tool for long reads. https://github.com/rrwick/Filtlong#acknowledgements (Filtlongs creator does not have a proper citation so he wished to be cited through github.)

+H. Li, Seqtk: a fast and lightweight tool for processing FASTA or FASTQ sequences, 2013. https://github.com/lh3/seqtk/issues/89
+(Seqtk creator does not have a proper citation so he wished to be cited through github.)

+Zhang Y, Liu CM, Leung HCM, Luo R, Lam TW.
+CONNET: Accurate Genome Consensus in Assembling Nanopore Sequencing Data via Deep Learning. iScience.
+2020 May 22;23(5):101128. doi: 10.1016/j.isci.2020.101128.
+Epub 2020 May 1.
+PMID: 32422594; PMCID: PMC7229283.